 A quick history of the nose job

-Not many people realize just how old a procedure rhinoplasty is.
-Ancient Egyptian doctors developed methods for reconstructive surgery on the nose, mainly to help convicted thieves whose noses had been cut off.
-In India around 500 BCE, a surgeon named Susrata rebuilt noses using flaps of skin from the forehead.
+Not many people realize just how old a procedure the nose job truly is.
+Ancient Egyptian doctors developed methods for performing reconstructive surgery on the nose, mostly to help convicted thieves whose noses had been cut off.
+In India around 500 BCE, a surgeon named Susrata would use a flap of skin from the forehead to rebuild the nose.
+The ancient Romans also knew of ways to perform rhinoplasty.

-In the sixteenth century, surgeons in Europe would graft a flap of skin from the upper arm to the nose.
-The patient had to keep his arm sewn to his face until the skin had grown onto the nose and could be cut from the arm.
-Also, anesthesia was not used in this procedure until the nineteenth century.
-Now that rhinoplasty was no longer agonizing, it could be used to fix congenital deformities as well as disfigurement by trauma.
+In the sixteenth century, surgeons in Europe would graft a flap of skin from the upper arm to the nose in order to repair damage from war or syphilis.
+The surgeon couldn’t separate the skin from the arm until it had grown onto the nose.
+This meant that the unfortunate patient had to spend a long time (which must have seemed even longer) with his arm sewn onto his face.
+To make matters worse, anesthesia was not used in this procedure until the nineteenth century.
+Now that rhinoplasty was no longer agonizing, it could be used to correct congenital deformities as well as disfigurement by trauma.

-The best rhinoplasty surgeon in Charlotte is Dr. Sean Freeman, who’s been certified by two different boards of surgery.
-Since 1988 he’s focused on facial plastic surgery.
-If you’re interested in a nose job, call today.
+The best rhinoplasty surgeon in Charlotte is Dr. Sean Freeman, who has been certified by two different boards of surgery.
+Since 1988 he has focused on facial plastic surgery.
+If you live in the Charlotte area and are interested in a nose job, make an appointment today.